 Prior to the initial Kaskaskia transgression into the central midcontinent, an extensive period of erosion ensued during which several hundred meters of Tippecanoe, Sauk, and Precambrian rocks were stripped from portions of the continental interior.
-The pre-Kaskaskia paleogeologic map (Plate 4E) reflects the pattern of basins and arches that had developed prior to Kaskaskia deposition.
+The pre-Kaskaskia paleogeologic map (Pl.
+3, fig. 5) reflects the pattern of basins and arches that had developed prior to Kaskaskia deposition.
 Because of extensive sub-Kaskaskia erosional stripping, Silurian rocks were preserved only in areas of maximum structural subsidence.
-The general distribution of Silurian rocks (Plates 4D, 4E) depicts a northeast- to southwest-trending synclinal trough across the central midcontinent, coincident in part to the southeastern margin of the MRS. This depressed area, as discussed previously, has been subdivided into the North Kansas and the East-Central Iowa Basins.
-Other prominent structural features evident on the pre-Kaskaskia paleogeologic map (Plate 4E) include the Ozark Uplift, Northeast Missouri Arch, Chautauqua Arch, ancestral Central Kansas Uplift, and Transcontinental Arch.
+The general distribution of Silurian rocks (Pl.
+3, fig. 4) depicts a northeast to southwest trending synclinal trough across the central midcontinent coincident in part to the southeastern margin of the MRS. This depressed area, as discussed previously, has been subdivided into the North Kansas and the East-Central Iowa basins.
+Other prominent structural features evident on the pre-Kaskaskia paleogeologic map (Pl.
+3, fig. 5) include the Ozark Uplift, Northeast Missouri Arch, Chautauqua Arch, ancestral Central Kansas Uplift, and Transcontinental Arch.

 Pre-Kaskaskia paleotopographic relief developed from differential erosional characteristics of truncated pre-Kaskaskia strata, in particular between Silurian carbonates and Upper Ordovician shales.
-Erosional escarpments of low relief (10-30 m) developed along the pre-Kaskaskia erosional margins of the Silurian, and probably served as effective barriers to open-marine circulation in the initial transgressing Kaskaskia seas (Bunker and others, 1983, 1985).
+Erosional escarpments of low relief (10-30 m) developed along the pre-Kaskaskia erosional margins of the Silurian, and probably served as effective barriers to open-marine circulation in the initial transgressing Kaskaskia seas (Bunker et al., 1983, 1985).